justinjyoo/willing-fullstack-bitly/README.md

 The test suite is built with **Mocha**, **Chai**, and **Supertest** (for mock HTTP requests).

-Then, to run all smartcar-specific tests:
+Then, to run all tests:

 ```
 npm run test